willnearn/job_scheduling/notes/organization_notes.md

 - Feature: Allow workers to specify days that they want off -- This will be solved by the preference table:
   - For approved requests, management will put in 0s for that worker for that day
   - For unapproved requests, workers can just put in low values for those days
 - Tested with more complete data
+- Write instructions

 ### TODO
 - Test with real-life data
-- Write instructions
+- Look into/address potential bug adding people to the schedule with a score of 0

 ## Brett Meeting Notes